colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 [4] See Ali Ghodsi's excellent [slides](http://www.cs.berkeley.edu/~alig/cs294-91/events-links.pptx) for a taxonomy of these failure models.

-[5] Note that this is not equivalent to `crash-recovery`.
+[5] Note that this is not equivalent to 'crash-recovery'.
 Crash-recovery is actually stronger than fail-stop, because nodes *may* recover or they may not.